MadFlasheroo7/userbot-modules/README.md

 # userbot-modules
-    These modules are made for pyrobud self bot by [kdrag0n/pyrobud] (https://github.com/kdrag0n/pyrobud/)
+    These modules are made for pyrobud self bot by [I'm an inline-style link](https://www.google.com)

 ## Installation
 Clone